 - 28% for cocaine

-Overall, about a third of first-time use of drugs occurs during summer, making it a crucial time to monitor teens for signs of substance abuse.
+Overall, about a third of first-time use of drugs occurs during summer, making it a crucial time to monitor youth for signs of substance misuse.

-What makes summer such a common time for teens to experiment with drugs and alcohol?
-These are three of the top factors that can lead to teen drug abuse over summer.
+What makes summer such a common time for young adults to experiment with drugs and alcohol?
+These are three of the top factors that can lead to youth drug misuse over summer.

 1. Free Time

 The simplest explanation is that kids have more free time and less supervision during the summer.
-Teens are in the process of becoming more independent, and they tend to spend more time unsupervised as they get older.
+Youth are becoming more independent, and they tend to spend more time unsupervised as they get older.

 2. Social Pressure

-For many teens, summer is all about spending time with friends.
-This is usually a natural and healthy thing to do, but if a teen is hanging out with people who are doing drugs and drinking, they may feel pressured to join in.
+For many youth, summer is all about spending time with friends.
+This is usually a natural and healthy thing to do, but if a teen is hanging out with people who are doing drugs and drinking, they may feel pressured to join.

 3. Events and Availability

 It’s not just experimentation that parents have to worry about.
-If a teen has begun abusing a substance during the school year, summer presents the opportunity to increase the frequency or intensity of the abuse.
-Without regular schoolwork and extracurriculars to worry about, summertime teen substance abuse can increase significantly.
+If a young person has begun misusing a substance during the school year, summer presents the opportunity to increase the frequency or intensity of the abuse.
+Without regular schoolwork and extracurriculars to worry about, summertime teen substance misuse can increase significantly.

-As a parent, you can do a few things to help keep your teen drug-free during the summer.
+As a parent, you can do a few things to help keep your son or daughter drug-free during the summer.
 Keep these actions in mind as warmer weather approaches:

 - Supervise: Whenever possible, try to make sure you or another responsible adult are present or checking in on teens as they engage in summer fun.

-- Monitor: When you can’t be physically present, know where your teen is and who they’re with at all times.
+- Monitor: When you can’t be physically present, know where your young person is and who they’re with at all times.
 Don’t be afraid to call or text your child, or even check in with other parents to make sure your teen is where they say they are.

-- Set expectations: Clarify your rules and expectations about behavior, and talk to your teen about the consequences of drinking or doing drugs.
+- Set expectations: Clarify your rules and expectations about behavior, and talk to your child about the consequences of drinking or doing drugs.